horeaporutiu/bolt-workflow-steps/README.md

 SupportDesk Slack app
 =================

-[Bolt](https://slack.dev/bolt) is our framework that lets you build JavaScript-based Slack apps in a flash.

 This project is an implementation of workflow steps from apps, using the tutorial outlined on the [slack API website](https://api.slack.com/workflows/steps).